 The school continues to follow Government and Local Authority guidelines with regard to the current outbreak of COVID-19.
 People with symptoms are urged to look for information on the NHS website and 111 online.
 We have a duty of care to all the pupils and staff at the school and it is the duty of everyone to act responsibly.
-Any children showing symptoms (a continuous cough or high temperature, click here for a short video on this) are now expected to self-isolate with the rest of the household for 14 days.
+Any children showing symptoms (a continuous cough or high temperature or a loss of the sense of smell, are now expected to self-isolate with the rest of the household for 14 days.
 Please inform the school (email@example.com) if this is the case for your child/family.
 We would not expect you to contact the school on each of the school days to report your child's absence as we will assume the absence will continue for the full isolation period, but if your child is still not feeling well after the first seven day period of self-isolation, you should contact 111 online.

 The following is a child-friendly video explaining the coronavirus: